Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 ![Light Mode Theme](documentation/features/colour-palette-light.jpg)

 ### Fonts
- I am using xxxxxx font with a backup of xxxxxx across the website for the title and headers.
-This is used to maintain a Consistent and professional look with an easily readable format.
+I am using Inter font with a backup of sans-serif across the website for the title and headers.This is used to maintain a Consistent and professional look with an easily readable format.

-For the Secondary font for the body text the owners decided to use xxxxxx with a backup of xxxxxx, this will help to maintain the consistent theme across the website.
+For the Secondary font for the body text the owners decided to use Quicksand with a backup of sans-serif, this will help to maintain the consistent theme across the website.

 ### Structure
 The website has been built using a template engine so that all pages follow the same design to maintain the feel across the website.